Tarrant County Juvenile Detention Center

 Can I Visit my Child in Tarrant County Juvenile Detention Center?

-Juveniles whose last name begins with the letters A-L can have a daily visit with an immediate family member on Thursdays and Saturdays.
+On Thursdays and Saturdays, juveniles whose last name begins with the letters A-L can visit an immediate family member daily.

-Juveniles whose last name begins with the letters M-Z can have a daily visit with an immediate family member on Fridays and Sundays.
+On Fridays and Sundays, juveniles whose last name begins with the letters M-Z can visit an immediate family member daily.

 Juveniles also get a daily 5-minute call with a parent or guardian.
 Visitors are expected to schedule their visits with detention center officials by calling 817-838-4610.